 Anthropology of Art

-ANTH-UA 125 Prerequisite: Human Society and Culture (ANTH-UA 1) or permission of the instructor.
+ANTH-UA 125 Prerequisite: Culture, Power, and Society (ANTH-UA 1) or permission of the instructor.
 Anderson, Myers.
 4 points.

 The starting point is to ask "What is art?" in comparative cultural perspective.
 Analyzes aesthetics in cross-cultural context; the notion of style; the relation between art, technology, and skill; the entanglement of primitivism and modernity; the role of class and taste in appreciating art; art and value in the marketplace; art and museum practice; tourist art and the value of authenticity; and colonial and postcolonial art.